Social Security Benefits

 Apply for Social Security

-Another resource you may want to look at, it costs $14.95 for a years access, is The Social Security Retirement Guide.
+Another resource you may want to look at, which costs $14.95 for a year's access, is The Social Security Retirement Guide.
 From Jim Blair, former Social Security Administrator, this guide goes into detail on how to best maximize your retirement benefits from Social Security.
-Given how complex the system is and that the rules seems to be in a constant state of change, this guide may be a good resource.
+Given how complex the system is and that the rules seem to be in a constant state of change, this guide may be a good resource.

 Although each person’s financial situation is different, I tend to recommend that my younger clients, me being one of them, not plan on receiving anything from the Social Security Administration or Medicare.
 This is planning for the worst and hoping for the best.
 If we plan this way, then chances are we should be OK in retirement regardless of what government benefits we may or may not receive.